Umuzi-org/tech-department/content/department-processes/team-onboarding/_index.md

 #### Regular meetings:
 Daily stand ups with recruits at 9am.

 Daily tech meeting / check-in with tech facilitators and managers at 3:30pm on Mondays and 4pm every other day.
+Tech team daily meeting format:
+ - Mondays: Review on the weekly proceedings
+ - Tuesdays: at hawk
+ - Wednesdays: at hawk
+ - Thursdays: Plannning
+ - Fridays: at hawk

 #### Processes for Umuzi tech managers when new staff join: